 A while ago Apple bought an automation app called Workflow.
 This is the basis for the Shortcuts app and the underlying engine that makes Siri Shortcuts possible.

 The first thing to do is probably to change the way you think about Siri.
 We tend to think of Siri as the voice of Apple’s intelligent assistant.
 You speak to your iPhone and Siri responds.
 Most of our interactions with Siri are trying to get him/her to say something funny (hence our Funny Things To Say To Siri story is always popular).

 But Siri is much more than that.
 Siri is an all-round AI assistant.
 Try to think of Siri as an artificial intelligence system that underlies the operating system on your iPhone (as well as your HomePod, Mac, and other Apple gadgets).

-The Siri Shortcuts feature that arrived with iOS 12 has two elements to it:
+The Siri Shortcuts feature that first arrived with iOS 12 had two elements to it:

 - You can create your own custom commands to trigger certain actions on your iPhone using the Shortcuts app (which you need to download from the App Store).